Nevada Does Away With Tax On Feminine Products

-Women in Nevada are celebrating a victory in the way of health equity this week after Nevada did away with the so-called ‘tampon tax’.
-According to the New York Times, Nevada is now the tenth state to eliminate the tax on menstrual products which poses a costly burden on women who struggle to afford these essential products every month.
+Women in Nevada are celebrating a victory in the way of health equity this week after Nevada did away with the so-called “tampon tax.”

+According to the New York Times, Nevada is now the tenth state to eliminate the tax on menstrual products, which poses a costly burden on women who struggle to afford these essential products every month.
 A few of the other states that have already gotten rid of the tax include New York, Florida, and Illinois.

 This new legislation will mean that Nevada women can now forego the hefty 6.85 percent sales tax on feminine products that they will likely require for approximately 40 years of their life.
 While most hygiene products like shampoo, soap, and deodorant are taxed under state laws, items such as tampons and pads are now considered a medical necessity.